 Children enrolled in our early childhood program must be toilet trained before attending school.

 Children must be wearing underwear with very few accidents.
 A child having accidents daily would not be considered toilet trained.
 When an adult is busy changing a child's soiled clothing, it is taking away from learning time for all students and removes one adult from the direct supervision of and interaction with the rest of the class.

 We understand even toilet trained children will occasionally have toileting accidents.
 By definition, "accidents" are unusual incidents and should happen infrequently.
 In these instances, our guides will help children change their clothes, encouraging independence as much as possible.
-A toilet trained child is a child who can:
+Toilet trained children are children who can:

-- Communicate to the teachers that he/she needs to go to the restroom before they need to go - Alert him/herself to stop what he/she is doing, to go and use the bathroom - Pull down his/her clothes and get them back up without assistance - Wipe him/herself after using the toilet (With minimal assistance for 3 year olds) - Wash and dry hands - Postpone going if they must wait for someone who is in the bathroom or if we are away from the classroom - Awaken during nap time should they need to use the bathroom fully toilet trained to have a setback when he/she is in a new environment.
+- Communicate to the teachers that they need to go to the restroom before they need to go - Alert themselves to stop what they are doing, to go and use the bathroom. - Pull down their clothes and get them back up without assistance - Wipe themselves after using the toilet (With minimal assistance for 3 year olds) - Wash and dry hands - Postpone going if they must wait for someone who is in the bathroom or if we are away from the classroom - Awaken during nap time should they need to use the bathroom who is fully toilet trained to have a setback when they are in a new environment.
 Our guides are aware of this and will assist the children when necessary.
 Please dress your child in clothing that they can manage easily in the bathroom.
 Please send a complete change of clothes appropriate for the season to be left at school in case of accidents, and returned at the end of the school year.
 Parents will be notified if a child has a toileting accident.
 Soiled clothes will be placed in a compostable bag inside the child's school bag.
 Parents should send a fresh change of clothes to school the following day.

 Our early childhood guides are accustomed to reminding young children throughout the day and always before nap time if they need to use the bathroom.
-It is not uncommon for a child who is
+It is not uncommon for a child